xiahouzuoxin/xiahouzuoxin.github.io/content/posts/LTVPredictionInInstallmentScenarios/index.md

 $$ \text{pLTV}'_M = w_c \cdot \text{pLTV}_M + b_c \cdot M $$

 This step allows the model to globally scale or shift the predicted LTV curve for a user, providing an extra degree of freedom to better fit the ground truth data.
 The weights and biases are constrained to be non-negative to ensure plausible financial interpretations.

+## Summmary

+We proposed an end-to-end model to modeling the pLTV trajectory with months' monotonicity kept of each users in the installment scenarios.
+It:
+1. Replaced our the 2-stage model, reduced lots of our maintainance work on the pLTV estimation system
+2. Improved both the individual RMSE and the User Group LTV Ranking Accuracy in our application